cyrenajs/cyrena/README.md

 # Powercycle

-Powercycle is an extension for the wonderful framework Cycle.js which puts the view in the center, to make composition as it meant to be.
+Powercycle is an extension for the wonderful framework Cycle.js.
+It powers it up to the next level so it almost looks like a new framework!
+It puts the view in the center, to make composition as easy and trivial as it is in React - while keeping all the benefits of a purely functional-reactive environment.
+Any regular Cycle.js and React component can be included seamlessly in a Powercycle app.

 ```jsx
 function Timer(sources) {